matteopicciolini/JTracer/readme.md

 ## Gallery

-IN this section there are part of the images we managed to renderize:
+In this section there are part of the images we've generated:

  <p float="center">
   <img src="https://github.com/matteopicciolini/ray_tracing/assets/116730685/b65d86ed-dec6-400e-94a0-27c83ba3741c" height="200" />